Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 The rotation–translation transformation from each vehicle’s center and heading angle gives the global corner coordinates, for vehicles $A$ and $B$:

 At each timestep, all 16 corner-pair combinations are evaluated.
 A V–V near-miss is flagged if any pair satisfies the proximity condition, and the corresponding collision time $t_c$ is recorded for 2D-TTC computation.
-This discrete-time approach enables accurate detection of spatial overlap while avoiding the oversimplifications of circular vehicle approximations.
+This discrete-time footprint-based check aligns with high-frequency trajectory sampling and avoids the geometric bias introduced by circular approximations in oblique and turning interactions.